-The following observations could be made:
+The following observations were made:

-- The permittivity of the system, calculated by dividing the flow rate per unit area at a given time by the total hydraulic head, first decreased to reflect the accumulation of soil particles at the surface of the geotextile (Figure 9).
-It eventually stabilized to remain stable until the end of the first part of the test (sedimentation).
+- The 'permittivity' of the system, calculated by dividing the flow rate per unit area at a given time by the total hydraulic head, first decreased to reflect the accumulation of soil particles at the surface of the geotextile (Figure 9).
+It eventually stabilized to remain constant until the end of the first part of the test (sedimentation).
 After full settlement / deposition of the soil particles, the second phase of the test was initiated with the constant head test, and the permittivity stayed at the same level as what was measured before.
-It was thus concluded that the permittivity of the system was stable over time, thus that no clogging mechanism was developing as the water flows through the system.
+It was thus concluded that the permittivity of the system was stable over time, thus that no clogging mechanism develops as the water flows through the system.

 In order to estimate the permeability of the tailing / geotextile system, the permittivity can be multiplied by the height of soil after deposition (measured from the outside of the cell, i.e. on Figure 8-d).
-A value of 6E10-5 cm/s was determined, which was reported to be similar to the permeability of the tailing as documented by the owner.
-With a permeability of the system similar to the permeability of the native material and no decrease of permeability over time, the system was considered to be stable. - Gradient ratio values of approximately 3 were observed and remained stable through the duration of the test (Figure 10).
+A value of 6.10-5 cm/s was determined, which was reported to be similar to the permeability of the tailing as documented by the owner.

+With a permeability of the system similar to the permeability of the native material and no decrease of permeability over time, the system was considered to be stable.

+- Gradient ratio values of approximately 3 were observed and remained stable through the duration of the test (Figure 10).
 Although 3 is on the upper bound of what is usually considered acceptable, it has to be analyzed considering two factors: - First, the soil was not compacted but installed in a slurry form.
-As a consequence, the arrangement of sedimented particles is likely to be more compact in the vicinity of the filter, where the water has the highest potential for being evacuated and to generate a soil-like structure, more than a slurry. - Second, it does not evolve through time, which indicates that the permeability of the tailing / geotextile interface does not decrease faster than the permeability of the tailing, measured at a distance of the interface.
+As a consequence, the arrangement of sedimented particles is likely to be more compact in the vicinity of the filter, where the water has the highest potential for being evacuated and let the soil arrange itself in a compact structure, by opposition to a slurry. - Second, it does not evolve through time, which indicates that the permeability of the tailing / geotextile interface does not decrease faster than the permeability of the tailing, measured at a distance of the interface.

-As a consequence, the gradient ratios were not considered to reflect a stable behavior of the geotextile / tailing interface.
+As a consequence, the gradient ratios were considered as reflecting a stable behavior of the geotextile / tailing interface, despite the value of 3, which is considered as reflecting clogging in ASTM D5101.

-• Analysis of the evolution of the water heads (Figure 11) shows that more than half of the head loss occurs between the top of the soil and the piezometer located at a distance of 76mm from the geotextile, i.e. on the very top of the sedimented slurry.
+- Analysis of the evolution of the water heads (Figure 11) shows that more than half of the head loss occurs between the top of the soil and the piezometer located at a distance of 76mm from the geotextile, i.e. on the very top of the sedimented slurry.
 This observation can be explained by the sedimentation process, which favors segregation of the particles with the coarser particles settling first.
 As a consequence, the gradation of the soil progresses, with a decreasing concentration of coarser particles, as the distance to the geotextile increases.
 This mechanism favors creation of a very fine grained layer on the top of the soil surface, which exhibits a lower permeability, thus a higher head loss on the upper layer, as observed on Figure 11.

-Overall, it is possible to consider that the tested geotextile, with a FOS of $70\mu m$ (as measured per CGSB 148.1 n°10) has offered a good filtration performance of the tailing with the particle size distribution shown on Figure 6-a, prepared as a 28 % solid / 72 % water slurry, during both sedimentation and filtration under a hydraulic gradient of 1.0.
+Overall, the observations made with this test led to the conclusion that the tested geotextile, with a FOS of $70\mu m$ (as measured per CGSB 148.1 n°10) has offered a good filtration performance of the tailing with the particle size distribution shown on Figure 6-a, prepared as a 28% solid / 72% water slurry, during both sedimentation and filtration under a hydraulic gradient of 1.0.